-You'll likely continue to trade in the 2020/21 tax year
+You'll likely to continue to trade in the 2020/21 tax year

 You're suffering with lost trading profits as a result of UK coronavirus

-The income used to calculate your grant is based on the average income you have declared in the last 3 tax years.
+The calculation your grant is based on is the average income you have declared in the last 3 tax years.
 If you don't have 3 years of tax returns then it's based on what you do have.
 If your average income over that timeframe is higher than £50,000, you won't be eligible.

 Finally, a key qualifying criteria is half your income must come from self-employment activities.